chbtt/adventofcode-2020/day11/README.md

 Given the new visibility method and the rule change for occupied seats becoming empty, once equilibrium is reached, _how many seats end up occupied?_

 Your puzzle answer was `2011`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/11/input).

-You can also this puzzle.